 - 1. Install the cooling shroud. - 2.
-Follow the procedure listed in After working inside your system. - 3.
-Press F2 to enter System Setup, and check the System Memory setting. - The System Memory Size indicates the installed memory. - 4.
+Follow the procedure listed in the After working inside your system section. - 3.
+To enter System Setup, press F2 and check the System Memory setting. - The System Memory Size indicates the installed memory. - 4.
 If the System Memory Size is incorrect, one or more of the memory modules may not be installed properly.
 Ensure that the memory modules are firmly seated in their sockets. - 5.
 Run the system memory test in the system diagnostics.